matrix-org/matrix-spec-proposals/proposals/4174-webpush-pushkind.md

 }
 ```
 It is also useful to decide if the client should register a pusher using `http` kind and and old style
-Sygnal WebPush semantic, or preferably this proposal when available.
+Sygnal WebPush semantic.
+A client that supports this kind of pusher should use it if the server supports it too.

 ## Potential issues